jpfon/MTK/README.md

 # MTK
-Code used in MTK manuscript
+Code and sequence files used in MTK manuscript